 To finish the program, every MHMSS student must complete a culminating study pursued in conjunction with a committee made up of at least three faculty members.
-The committee is generally comprised of a chair and 2 readers.
+The committee generally consists of a chair and 2 readers.
 All must have "Graduate Faculty Status" (GFS).
-If a qualified prospective member does not have such status, the program advisor may petition the Graduate School Dean to award a temporary special graduate faculty status to that person.
+If a qualified prospective member does not have such status, the program advisor may complete the paperwork to request "Special Graduate Faculty Status" for that person.
 During a student's coursework, s/he should always be considering a faculty member's expertise and its appropriateness for a student's thesis, project, or non-thesis/project topic.
 A chair should be an intellectual mentor whose work or research interests are close to those of the student.
 The chair must be a full-time faculty member of the College of Liberal Arts and Sciences at UCD.
 Readers can be faculty whose interests intersect, but who may not have expertise.
 They can be part-time but must have GFS.
 In some cases, one outside reader may be requested.
 Students must consult the PA for details and approval.